Ultimate Guide to Puerto Rican Festivals and Holidays

 Puerto Rican festivals and holidays are a lively mix of U.S. federal holidays, unique Commonwealth holidays, and a bunch of religious celebrations that show off the island’s rich cultural and religious heritage.

-in Puerto Rico
+Public Holidays in Puerto Rico

-Puerto Rico celebrates all official U.S. holidays, plus a few extra ones set by the Commonwealth government. until June 30, 2014, there were 19 public holidays in Puerto Rico.
+Puerto Rico celebrates all official U.S. holidays, plus a few extra ones set by the Commonwealth government.
+Up until June 30, 2014, there were 19 public holidays in Puerto Rico.
 But after July 1, 2014, three holidays were combined into Día de los Próceres Puertorriqueños, bringing the total down to 17 (Wikipedia).

 HolidayDateNotes